 DECISION, SHIPPING & ACQUISITION :

 I could not find a local (Singapore) distributor for Keurig and emailed Keurig in the US.
 They replied that they do not ship their machines out of the US.
-So late last year I decided to take the plunge and import a Keurig B40 Elite Gourmet Single-Cup Home-Brewing Machine and a few boxes of capsules to Singapore from the US.
+So late last year I decided to take the plunge and import a Keurig B40 Elite Gourmet Single-Cup Home-Brewing Machine

 As most US sites do not ship directly to Singapore, I had to use a Shipping Middleman / Concierge Service to get it shipped to me.
 The concept is simple, with this service, you would ship the items to a US based address as given by the company you choose and they will charge you the shipping charges for forwarding the package back to your address in Singapore.
 Some sites which offer this service are: